codeesan/GroupMessage/README.md

 **minTime** - minimum time in seconds between messages.
 Note that there will be 3 seconds between messages because of limit set by twilio. and the * 60 thing is so that you can figure out minutes... see what I did there?
 **maxTime** - same as above but like different.

 **note** - Use as you wish.
-No warrenty or responsibility for anything.
+No warranty or responsibility for anything.
 I just thought this was funny more so than anything.
 Try not to make anyone too angry.

 I can't spell... and I don't care.